 \subsection{Reward Function}

-Considering collision avoidance at the current state of environment, a reward function $R_c(s_t^{jn},a_t)$ is proposed in \cite{8794134,7989037} to solve the RL-based navigation tasks:
+In previous methods \cite{8794134,7989037}, the decision at each time step is only determined using the current state, which is formulated by the reward function $R_c(\mathbf{S}_{t},\mathbf{a}_t)$:

-where $d_t = min{\left\{\Tilde{d}_{gi}-r-\Tilde{r}_i\right\}}$ denotes the closest distance from the robot to the other humans at time $t$.
-In the crowd, there exists a comfortable distance between crowd agents.
-Thus, $d_{disc}$ is set as the minimum comfortable distance between the robot and the humans.
+where $d_t = min{\left\{{d}^{i}-r-{r}^i\right\}}$ denotes the closest distance from the robot to the other humans at time $t$.
+The comfortable distance $r_{c} = 0.2m$ is defined as the minimum comfort distance between the humans and the robot.

-Based on above reward function $R_{c}$, we take into account the look-ahead impact of the robot’s action on the surrounding dynamic or static humans and aim to generate social reasonable actions by augmenting the reward function.
-The reward function $R$ is extended to a sum of the reward from the current state $R_c$, the look-ahead reward $R_l$ according to the different types of crowd humans, and the time reward $R_t$ related to efficiency:

-Since there are limitations on the rotation angle for a nonholonimic robot, the robot may unknowingly get stuck in a dead end when facing a complex environment leading to a navigation failure.
-Thus, the robot needs to take actions in advance to deal with unsafe interactions with humans that are present in the look-ahead distance.
-The look-ahead distance here is defined as the distance that the robot can reach with the current action direction within $\Delta T_L$.
-In order to navigate safely and effectively, we penalize predicted future collisions or uncomfortable distances for both dynamic and static humans, respectively.
-According to whether humans are stationary with zero velocity or moving with diverse velocities, they are divided into static and dynamic humans.
-Therefore, the look-ahead reward $R_l(s_t^{jn},a_t)$ is defined as:
+One reason for the poor performance of previous methods in complex environments is that they are easily trapped, mainly since they cannot detect potential collisions in the future.
+This deteriorates further when more realistic nonholonomic kinematics are adopted as sharp movements are then forbidden.
+Thus, we propose a foresighted method, which means to take actions in advance.
+Since in nonholonomic kinematics the robot's rotation angle is limited, its movement in a short time period are smooth and can be seen as linear.
+Future situations then can be estimated from the current state.
+Based on this, we introduce a foresight penalty $R_f$ that penalizes potential collisions in the future.
+Furthermore, in a realistic environment, both dynamic and standing objects exist, which we in contrast to previous methods distinguish.
+Our method classifies them based on their velocities and treats them differently.
+Hence an improved strategy can be learned.